Hidden meaning in route numbers

 It shouldn’t be too hard to move to 2-digits, as there are only two 3-digit route numbers: the 109 (formerly mostly known as the 42) and the 112 (formerly known as the 10).

-200-399 are mostly ex-tramway bus routes, now run by Ventura (National Bus) following privatisation in the 1990s.
-Some of them partially match old tram routes, either electric services since removed (such as the 246 from Elsternwick to Point Ormond, and the 220 and 223 both of which cover parts of the ex-Footscray tram network) or cable trams (such as many of the Lonsdale and Lygon/Rathdowne Street routes).
+200-399 are mostly ex-Tramways Board bus routes, now run by Ventura (National Bus) following privatisation in the 1990s.
+Some of the bus routes partially match old tram routes, either electric services since removed (such as the 246 from Elsternwick to Point Ormond, and the 220 and 223 both of which cover parts of the ex-Footscray tram network) or cable trams (such as many of the Lonsdale and Lygon/Rathdowne Street routes).

 300-350 are mostly Eastern freeway routes, though a number of these have been renumbered into 90x Smartbuses.